radekpastyrik/DXHeroes_RP/PythonSDK_offers/README.md

 - **Packaged SDK for distribution** - generated distribution files via poetry in dist folder (.whl file).
 - **Retry logic** - Retry logic implemented for a network failures using exponential backoff.
 - **CLI tool** - tool for testing the SDK from command line.
+- **Automatic generation of SDK** - using OpenAPI and given .json file there are generated methods to work with API.
 - **TestPyPI** - SDK is published on TestP507yPI, at the moment as pending.

 ## Installation